mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 ![terminal](/img/wifi/terminal1.png){: .center-block :}
 ![terminal](/img/wifi/terminal2.png){: .center-block :}

 That will open the terminal window.
-As this is the first time you are running the Ubuntu, check if there are any updates and upgrades available.
-Type the following command in the terminal:
+As this is the first time you are running Ubuntu, check if there are any updates and upgrades available.
+Type the following commands in the terminal:

 ~~~
 sudo apt-get update